abner-dos-reis/abner-dos-reis/README.md

 - 🚀 Passionate about tech and innovation.
 - 🎓 Pursuing a BSc in Computer Science
-- 📚 Taking Meta Front-End/Back-End (Coursera)
+- 📚 Taking Meta Front-End/Back-End
 - 🎓 Taking CS50 (Harvard)
 - 🤝 University Brand Ambassador, sharing accessible education with the world